Liam Hemsworth: Relationship with Miley Cyrus

 While filming The Last Song in June 2009, Hemsworth began a relationship with his co-star Miley Cyrus.
 After a three-year on-again, off-again relationship, the couple announced their engagement in June 2012.
 They lived together in Los Angeles but ended their engagement in September 2013.
-In July 2014, Hemsworth said that he and Cyrus would "always be best friends" and they had "an instantaneous and powerful connection."
-Rumours began in January 2016, stemming primarily from sightings of the couple together at his Malibu home and the reappearance of the engagement ring on Cyrus.
-Cyrus confirmed in an interview on The Ellen DeGeneres Show in October 2016, they were once again engaged.
+Rumours began in January 2016, stemming primarily from sightings of the couple together at his Malibu home and the reappearance of the engagement ring on Cyrus’s finger.
+In October 2016, Cyrus confirmed in an interview on The Ellen DeGeneres Show that they were once again engaged.

-In November 2018, Cyrus revealed on social media that her and Hemsworth's home had burned down in the Woolsey Fire, and expressed devastation for her community and gratitude for the safety of herself, Hemsworth, and their pets.
+In November 2018, Cyrus revealed on social media that her and Hemsworth's home had burned down in the Woolsey Fire, and expressed that she felt both devastated for her community, and grateful that she, Hemsworth, and their pets were safe.
 The following morning, Hemsworth responded on his social media by posting a picture he had taken of the charred rubble of their former home.
 In his posts he praised the residents of his community on how they united in helping with the consequences of the fire, and encouraged his followers to donate their time, money, and resources to The Malibu Foundation, a non-profit established in the wake of the Woolsey fire, and to his fiancée's own non-profit organisation, the Happy Hippie Foundation, to further contribute help with the aftermath.
 On 13 November 2018, Hemsworth and Cyrus made a joint $500,000 donation to The Malibu Foundation through Cyrus's foundation.

 Hemsworth and Cyrus married on 23 December 2018 at their home in Nashville, Tennessee.
-On 10 August 2019, Cyrus announced their separation.
+After seven months of marriage, on 10 August 2019, Cyrus announced their separation.
 Eleven days later, Hemsworth filed for divorce, citing irreconcilable differences.
-On 28 January 2020, it was announced that their divorce had been finalized.
+On 28 January 2020, it was announced that their divorce had been finalised.

+Relationship with Gabriella Brooks

+After his separation from Cyrus, Hemsworth began a relationship with Australian model, Gabriella Brooks.
+In September 2025, Brooks confirmed via Instagram that the couple were engaged.